2023 High Learning Support Needs Funding Guidelines

 - New applications are required for all children.
-This includes all children who were funded in 2021 – See Section 4.
+This includes children who were funded in 2022.

-Funding for children with high learning support needs is provided to develop and deliver the child’s individual learning plan (ILP).
+Funding for children with high learning support needs is provided for community preschools to develop and deliver the child’s individual learning plan (ILP).
 The aim of the ILP is to support the child’s specific learning requirements to enable them to participate in the educational program on the same basis as their peers.
-See Section 9.1 for further information on ILPs.
+See Section 10 for further information on ILPs.

-Enrolment decisions, including decisions about enrolment hours, are not determined by the department or this program, and are the responsibility of the preschool in consultation with families.
+Enrolment decisions about individual children, including decisions about enrolment hours, are not determined by the department or this program, and are the responsibility of the preschool in consultation with families.